Global CucinaGlobal Cucina

 6. 6

-proceed by performing the folds that will be needed for the proofing: bring the dough forward, then fold the bottom part over the top and then fold it in from one side and
+Proceed, practicing the folds that will be needed for the proofing: bring the dough forward, then fold the bottom part over the top and then fold it in from one side and the other.
+Flatten slightly the panetto and divide it into about 10 pieces (each piece weighing approximately 150-160 g).

 7. 7